| 20 min read

 • Average order value on the ezCater platform rose 12% year-on-year to $420 per order, with average headcount per order up 9% to 25 people.

-• 70% of employees who first try a restaurant through an employer-provided meal later order from that restaurant personally, a 49% increase from the prior year.
+• 70% of employees who first try a restaurant through an employer-provided meal later order from that restaurant personally — a 49% increase from the prior year, making workplace food a significant discovery channel.

 • 37% of business decision-makers say free or subsidised meals deliver some of the best ROI among all employee benefits they offer.